 Adequate additional funds may not be available to us on acceptable terms, or at all.
-Other than the Purchase Agreement with LPC, which is subject to certain limitations and conditions, we do not currently have any committed external source of funds.
+Other than the Purchase Agreement with LPC, which is subject to certain limitations and conditions, including a floor price condition of \$0.30 per share (subject to adjustment for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction, we do not currently have any committed external source of funds.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interests of our common stockholders may be diluted, and the terms of these securities may include liquidation or other preferences and anti-dilution protections that could adversely affect the rights of our common stockholders.
 Additional debt or preferred equity financing, if available, may involve agreements that include restrictive covenants that may limit our ability to take specific actions, such as incurring debt, making capital expenditures, or declaring dividends, which could adversely impact our ability to conduct our business.

 On December 6, 2021, we received a deficiency letter from the Nasdaq Stock Market notifying us that, for the last 30 consecutive business days, the bid price for our common stock had closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Capital Market pursuant to Nasdaq Listing Rule 5550(a)(2), or the Bid Price Rule.
 There can be no assurance that we regain compliance with the Bid Price Rule.
 Any potential delisting of our common stock from the Nasdaq Capital Market would likely result in decreased liquidity and increased volatility for our common stock and would adversely affect our ability to raise additional capital or to enter into strategic transactions.
+On June 7, 2022, we received notification from the Nasdaq Stock Market notifying us that we were provided an additional 180 calendar day period or until December 5, 2022 to regain compliance with the Bid Price Rule.